kai2nenobu/chocolatey-packages/font-hackgen/README.md

 - HakuGen is already installed.
 - Some applications are using HakuGen.

 Remove the HackGen or close any applications that use HackGen before trying to install or update the package.
+If you have a problem about this package, please visit [the package repository](https://github.com/kai2nenobu/chocolatey-packages/) and post a issue.

 # プログラミングフォント 白源